hollowdll/hakjdb/docs/kvdb-cli-commands/hashmap/kvdb-cli-hashmap-delete.md

 kvdb-cli hashmap delete [key] [field ...]
 [OPTIONS]
 ```

 Removes the specified fields from the HashMap stored at a key.
+Ignores fields that do not exist.

 This command can remove multiple fields.